-- Inviting parents to a 'Welcome to De Bohun' meeting in the Summer term before their child starts Nursery or Reception - Visiting the child and parent at home if they are new to De Bohun - Welcoming children and their parents to a transition day at the school - Parents and teachers have the chance to chat informally at the beginning or end of the school day.
-Parents are welcome to make appointments at any time if they wish to discuss anything in greater detail or privacy. - Reception parents have parent consultation evenings twice annually in line with the rest of the school - Pre-School and Nursery parents are invited for parent consultations at the end of their child's focus week, additionally Pre-School parents will be invited for a settling in meeting during their child's first half term - Inviting parents into school to read stories or to support activities in class - Inviting parents to reading, phonics and maths workshops throughout the year - Children in Nursery and Reception receive a report each term - Pre-School children receive their two year progress check during the year - Support and advice is available regularly for parents of children with special needs. - Children in Pre-School and Nursery have a home/school liaison book which goes home once a month.
-Special drawings, photos and cut outs are kept in the book.
-Parents are encouraged to add comments, photos and any work from home. - Children in Reception have a home/school link folder which goes home once per week.
-The folder includes work for the children to complete, messages for parents, updates from the children's learning that week and a space for parents to leave comments and questions. - Whole-school newsletters are sent out regularly, the school website and Facebook page updates parents with key information and events - Parents are invited to watch children perform class assemblies, concerts and other performances throughout the year - Parents have access to their child's online profile at home
+- Inviting parents to a 'Welcome to De Bohun' meeting in the Summer term before their child starts Nursery or Reception - Visiting the child and parent at home if they are new to De Bohun - Welcoming children and their parents to a transition day at the school

+- Parents and teachers have the chance to chat informally at the beginning or end of the school day.
+Parents are welcome to make appointments at any time if they wish to discuss anything in greater detail or privacy. - Reception parents have parent consultation evenings twice annually in line with the rest of the school - Pre-School and Nursery parents are invited for parent consultations at the end of their child's focus week - Inviting parents into school to read stories or to support activities in class - Inviting parents to reading, phonics and maths workshops throughout the year - Children in Reception receive a report each term - Children in Nursery to receive a report at the end of the year - Pre-School children receive their two-year progress check during the year - Support and advice is available regularly for parents of children with special needs. - Weekly homework set and communication with parents through Google Classroom weekly - The school website/app and Facebook page updates parents with key information and events - Parents are invited to watch children perform class assemblies, concerts and other performances throughout the year - Parents have access to their child's online profile at home